leechseed/_setsunadev/_1_PRE-ALPHA_BUILD_CODENAME_BELLE/key_figures_RC3/8ryannif_narrative_and_identity_framework_ryan.md

 ---
-UID: "8RyanNIF"
-Title: "Narrative and Identity Framework"
-Author: "Ryan"
+Author: Ryan
-Date: "27/08/2024"
+Date: 27/08/2024
+ELEMENT: STRUCTURE
 Prima-Forma:
-  - "corpus"
+- corpus
-  - "narrative function"
+- narrative function
-DIR: "STRUCTURE"
-Summary: "Narratives contribute to the construction of personal and collective identities and how digital environments offer new possibillities for self-representation and identity formation."
+Summary: Narratives contribute to the construction of personal and collective identities and how digital environments offer new possibillities for self-representation and identity formation.
+Title: Narrative and Identity Framework
+UID: 8RyanNIF
 ---
 ### Title: **Tomashevsky's Narrative Devices Framework**